wwymak/til/linux/find_text_in_any_file.md

 - `-w` stands for match the whole word.
 -`-l` (lower-case L) can be added to just give the file name of matching files.

+e.g. `grep -rnwli ./ -e 'team_id' > ../check.txt` will find all the filenames of the text files in the current directory that contains the word `team_id` and write the filenames to the text file `check.txt`

 (From https://stackoverflow.com/a/16957078/11956075)